nice-digital/nice-design-system/components/nds-accordion/README.md

 ##### open

 - Type: `boolean`
+- Required: No

-The default state of the details element and whether the accordion is open and closed.
+The default state of the the accordion being open or closed.

 ##### showLabel

 - Type: `string`
+- Required: No

 The label of the accordion toggle label when the is accordion closed.